SQL Server Reporting Services(SSRS)

 Finally comes the Analysts, the smallest user group of users who can develop reports and also perform some sophisticated calculations such as linear regressions or trend analysis, etc. Analysts require more on the technical expertise to cater to all of these reporting needs and also to satisfy the most critical and complex reporting requirements.
 It can be thus said that the reports that are generated by the Analysts will become the input to both Information Explorers and Information Consumers.

 To cater to the various needs of the users, SSRS does provide the following tools for specific usages.
 These tools find its usages based on the user’s perspective of the reports:

 - Report Designer: This tool provides all the required hooks to generate complex reports.
-This is the forte of Analysts and this is where they kick in to action.
-Though most of the reporting requirements be handled by Report Builder itself, this is created to take on really complex reports.
+This is the forte of Analysts and this is where they kick into action.
+Though most of the reporting requirements are handled by Report Builder itself, this is created to take on really complex reports.